blueambr/webpack-modules/README.md

   Responsible for providing content and JS code to webpack.
 These files represent pages.

-  They should have the same name as the templates of the pages in `src/pages`, e.g., `contact.pug` in `src/pages` and `contact.js` in `src/entries`.
+  They should have the same name as the templates of the views in `src/views`, e.g., `contact.pug` in `src/views` and `contact.js` in `src/entries`.

-  If you want to use the same JS file for different pages, you have to use paired names in `src/pages`, e.g., `contact+about.pug` means that "Contact" page will be using `about.js` file, which was originally created for "About" page.
+  If you want to use the same JS file for different pages, you have to use paired names in `src/views`, e.g., `contact+about.pug` means that "Contact" page will be using `about.js` file, which was originally created for "About" page.

 - **TypeScript support**